just-animate/just-animate/README.md

   /* ... */
   ```

-4. Use the player returned from animate to do more advanced things with these functions:
+4. Use the player returned from animate to do more advanced things:

  ```javascript
  var player = Just.fadeIn('#animate-me');